7lagrange/7lagrange.github.io/_posts/2016-04-05-auto-research-report.md

 - Ipython notebook

    use [Jupyter notebook extensions](https://github.com/ipython-contrib/IPython-notebook-extensions) to hide code cells and add table of contents
-   Hiding only works locally.
+   Hiding only works locally

 - Ipython notebook convert to slides